 - 1 Lime

 - 1 Bundle Cilantro

 - Preheat oven to 425ºF.

 - While the chorizo is cooking, peel and dice the sweet potato into small cubes.
-Cut the tortillas in half and leave to the side.

 - Cook the chorizo and sweet potatoes until the potatoes are fork-tender (about 8-minutes).